websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/troubleshooting-elasticsearch-installation.md

 ## Transport Addresses

 The value of the `transportAddresses` property in the Elasticsearch connector configuration must contain at least one valid host and port where an Elasticsearch node is running.
-If Liferay is running in embedded mode, and you start a standalone Elasticsearch node or cluster, it detects that port `9300` is taken and switches to port `9301`.
+If Liferay is running in embedded mode and you start a standalone Elasticsearch node or cluster, it detects that port `9300` is taken and switches to port `9301`.
 If you then set Liferay's Elasticsearch connector to remote mode, it continues to look for Elasticsearch at the default port (`9300`).
 Make sure to list all master and data node addresses of the cluster.

 [Connecting to Elasticsearch](./connecting-to-elasticsearch.md) covers the connector configuration options in more detail.